Can you split each of the shapes below in half so that the two parts are exactly the same?

 I think I agree with Swifts Class.
 Can you find the two triangles that Greg missed?
 Let us know if you do.

-Early in 2015 we had a solution come in from Lily-Mai and Dillon from Millbrook School in Swindon.
-Their teacher wrote to say that they think they have found all 9 triangles, and would love to see their solution on the nrich website!
+We had a solution come in from Lily-Mai and Dillon from Millbrook School in Swindon.
+Their teacher wrote to say that they think they have found all nine triangles, and would love to see their solution on the NRICH website!
 Lilly and Dillon worked systematically, finding all triangles with a base of 2, then 3, then 4.